lgallucci/LoonBestInSlot/README.md

 # LoonBestInSlot
-Loon Best in Slot addon for WOW SOD Classic
+Loon Best in Slot addon for WOW Classic

 ## Features